How to Convert Bigha in Sq Ft When Buying Land

 Let’s explore how to convert bigha to square feet, the aspects of home loans, and how you can secure the best loan for your land purchase.

 Bigha is a widely used traditional unit of land measurement in India, especially in states like Uttar Pradesh, Bihar, Rajasthan, and West Bengal.
-However, one bigha in square feet varies depending on the state.
-This makes it essential to convert bigha to square feet accurately before proceeding with a land transaction.
+However, the size of 1 bigha in square feet varies significantly across these states, making it crucial to convert bigha to square feet accurately before any land transaction.

 Also Read: Home Loan: All You Need to Know – Godrej Capital

-Here’s how 1 bigha in square feet differs across different states:
+Here’s how 1 bigha differs in size across major Indian states:

 This variation highlights why land buyers must convert bigha to square feet based on the location before making a purchase.